-We have around 6,000 employees, headed by a Chief Executive who manages the day to day running of the Council and who works alongside four senior managers responsible for their own areas.
+We have around 6,000 employees, headed by a Chief Executive and Strategic Management Board who manages the day to day running of the Council and who are responsible for their own areas within the Council.

 The Council is made up of 54 councillors who are elected every four years.

 Councillors are accountable to all Coventry people and their main duty is to the whole community, with a special duty to their constituents - including those who did not vote for them.
 Following public consultation, the Council adopted a Cabinet and Leader form of Executive.

 All councillors meet together as the Council where they decide overall policies and set the budget each year.
 The Council appoints the Cabinet whose main role is to develop and bring in policy on behalf of the Council.
 It is made up of 10 councillors, including the Council Leader, who are appointed by the Council to those positions.

 A number of Scrutiny Committees monitor the decisions of the Cabinet and how policy is introduced.
 They can also recommend policies to the Cabinet and Council.
 They allow citizens to have a greater say in Council matters and they are consulted with by the Cabinet on developing policies.